-The Commission focuses on early intervention and the outcomes sought are to increase school attendance, reduce drug addiction, violence, crime and child neglect in Indigenous communities.
+The Commission focuses on early intervention and the outcomes sought are to increase school attendance, encourage responsible tenancy, and reduce substance abuse, violence, crime and child neglect in Indigenous communities.
 The Commission’s approach is socially orientated with conferencing, referral to support services and case plan management and monitoring.
 One of the Commission’s primary objectives is to support the community by nurturing, protecting and educating the future generation.
 The Commission’s methodology is aimed at being preventative, proactive and collaborative.
 Our priorities are:

-The Commission has adopted a strategic plan which incorporates goals consistent with current whole-of-government priorities, including targets set by the Council of Australian Governments (COAG) and the National Indigenous Reform Agreement (NIRA).
-Our strategic plan establishes our vision, purpose, values, strategic outcomes sought, strategic objectives, strategies to achieve the objectives and key performance indicators.
-The strategic plan is reviewed on an annual basis to ensure currency of performance indicators and that the Commission’s vision and values adequately reflect its main objects as legislated under the Family Responsibilities Commission Act 2008.
+The Commission has adopted a strategic plan which incorporates goals consistent with current whole-of-government priorities.
+Our strategic plan establishes our vision, purpose, values, outcomes sought, strategic objectives, strategies to achieve the objectives and key performance indicators.
+The strategic plan is reviewed on a regular basis to ensure currency of performance indicators and that the Commission’s vision and values adequately reflect its main objects as legislated under the Family Responsibilities Commission Act 2008.

 Information about how we have performed is contained in our Annual Reports.

 The Family Responsibilities Commission Act 2008 (the FRC Act) dictates the Commissioner’s functions and decision-making capabilities.
 Subject to section 22 the Commissioner must:

 Subject to section 24 of the FRC Act, the Commissioner may:

 Section 35 of the FRC Act dictates the Registrar’s functions and decision-making capabilities.
 Subject to this section and subject to the directions of the Commissioner, the Registrar is responsible for managing the registry and the administrative affairs of the Commission including but not limited to:

 Subject to section 37 of the FRC Act, the Registrar may:

-The Commission’s Executive Management Team (EMT) is comprised of the Commissioner, Registrar, Finance Manager and Client Manager.
+The Commission’s Executive Management Team (EMT) is comprised of the Commissioner, Deputy Commissioner, Registrar and Executive Officer (Finance).
 The EMT plays a critical decision-making role in the corporate governance and service delivery of the Commission by:

 Due to the small size of the Commission the role of the EMT also encompasses the corporate stewardship functions associated with the Commission’s operational performance.
 In addition, the EMT oversees the operations of finance, information management, human resources and planning, audit, risk management, systems review and workload and performance management.